 CAMP at the LINE is a rooftop event series from James Beard Award-winning Chef Spike Gjerde and Corey Polyoka of A Rake’s Progress.
 An escape from the city, CAMP takes inspiration from Summer and Fall travels with friends and family, downtime well spent over local food, local beers, and – of course – the LINE’s panoramic rooftop view of Washington, DC.

 CAMP is held in support of a lineup of our favorite community and cultural organizations, with $5 per guest going towards their work and mission.
+Pre-register for food (think: rooftop BBQ from the team at A Rake’s), or walk-in for just $10 (welcome cocktail included).

-The bar will be cold, the snacks will be endless, and with morning, afternoon, and evening hours in full effect, CAMP at the LINE is something to write home about.
+The bar will be cold, the views will be endless, and with morning, afternoon, and evening hours in full effect, CAMP at the LINE is something to write home about.
 CAMP is in session from August 25 until October 20th, and registration is now open.

 SUMMER IN THE CITY